• Art magazine

 To protect your garden sculptures from frost and cold, careful preparation is essential.
 Cleaning the sculpture is a crucial step in preparing it optimally for its winter dormancy.

-Depending on the material of the sculpture, there are different methods and cleaning agents to consider.
+Depending on the material of the sculpture, different methods and cleaning agents must be considered.

 For metal sculptures, as well as bronze or cast stone figures , the use of water and mild soapy water is recommended.
 Meanwhile, ceramic or glass figures be cleaned carefully with a damp cloth to avoid scratches.